 What is selenium?

-How does selenium work?
+What does selenium do?

-The soil in Europe has lost a lot of selenium over the years.
+The soil in Europe has lost a lot of selenium content over the years.
 Climate change is supposed to be to blame for this, as it promotes extreme weather conditions.
-The result: Heavy rainfall washes the selenium out of the soil, and prolonged dry periods also reduce the selenium content.
+The result is that heavy rainfall washes the selenium out of the soil, and prolonged dry periods also reduce the selenium content.

-Apart from people who eat a diet low in selenium, a deficiency can occur in the following groups[12, 13]:
+Apart from people who eat a diet low in selenium, a deficiency can occur in the following groups:[12, 13]

 - Women who breastfeed

 |Muscle weakness and joint pain|